aniketexe/aniketexe/README.md

 # Hi, I'm Aniket
 - Electronics engineering student building full‑stack projects with Java, Python, JavaScript, HTML/CSS, MySQL, and MongoDB.

-- Developed small but practical tools such as a Node.js/Express flight‑data analyzer, Python‑SQL integrations, and a local JS server for device‑to‑device messaging.
+- Developed small but practical tools such as a Node.js/Express flight‑data analyzer and a local JS server for device‑to‑device messaging.

 - Exploring ESP32‑based electronics and embedded systems, linking hardware ideas with backend logic and networking.